-Electricity

-Repair Category 2 Notes The electrical system appears of a mixed older pattern.
-No recent testing was noted.
+Electricity Repair Category 1 Notes The electrical system appears of a modern standard pattern.
+We understand the property has been rewired in the more recent past and assume electrical test certification is available as appropriate.
+We assume the PV panels were installed in line with the manufacturer's guidance and regulations.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.